photo_2023-03-29_22-40-01 (2).jpg

 Help save one of the rarest horse breeds in the world:

 The Chaar horse nearly disappeared.
 Shaped by centuries of nomadic life in Central Asia, this rare spotted breed came close to being lost forever.
-Today, fewer than 70 remain.
-We're working to bring them back.
+Today, We're working to bring them back.

 A Kyrgz woman in a traditional blue dress embraces a white horse with brown spots, both with closed eyes and appearing content, against a dark background.